NobelEapen/sql-practice/README.md

 Note: Be careful before dropping a database!
 Dropping a database deletes the database and all its content (tables, views, stored procedures, and data)!
 Syntax
 DROP DATABASE databasename;
+Tip: You need administrative privileges to drop a database.